 - Describe the efforts of White southern “redeemers” to roll back the gains of Reconstruction

-The effort to remake the South generated a brutal reaction among southern Whites, who were committed to keeping Blacks in a subservient position.
-To prevent Blacks from gaining economic ground and to maintain cheap labor for the agricultural economy, an exploitative system of sharecropping spread throughout the South.
-Domestic terror organizations, most notably the Ku Klux Klan, employed various methods (arson, whipping, murder) to keep freed people from voting and achieving political, social, or economic equality with Whites.
+The effort to remake the South generated a brutal reaction among southern White people, who were committed to keeping Black people in a subservient position.
+To prevent Black people from gaining economic ground and to maintain cheap labor for the agricultural economy, an exploitative system of sharecropping spread throughout the South.
+Domestic terror organizations, most notably the Ku Klux Klan, employed various methods (arson, whipping, murder) to keep freed people from voting and achieving political, social, or economic equality with their White neighbors.

 BUILDING BLACK COMMUNITIES

 The degraded status of Black men and women had placed them outside the limits of what antebellum southern White people considered appropriate gender roles and familial hierarchies.
 Slave marriages did not enjoy legal recognition.
 Enslaved men were humiliated and deprived of authority and of the ability to protect enslaved women, who were frequently exposed to the brutality and sexual domination of White enslavers and vigilantes alike.
 Enslaved parents could not protect their children, who could be bought, sold, put to work, brutally disciplined, and abused without their consent; parents, too, could be sold away from their children (Figure 16.12).
 Moreover, the division of labor idealized in White southern society, in which men worked the land and women performed the role of domestic caretaker, did not apply to the enslaved.
 Both enslaved men and women were made to perform hard labor in the fields.